Persona Generators: Generating Diverse Synthetic Personas for Arbitrary Contexts: Experimental Setup

 \subsection{Results}

-\paragraph{Baselines} We compare the optimized Persona Generator code $\phi^*$ against three baselines: Nemotron Personas \citep{nvidia2025personas}, a formative memory generator adapted from Concordia \citep{vezhnevets2023generative}, and a name-only baseline.

-Nemotron Personas is a static dataset of 100,000 personas grounded in U.S. demographic statistics.
-Since it is not a generator, we evaluate it by randomly sampling personas from the dataset.
-The Concordia baseline constructs personas by generating formative memories from early life onward, with the goal of explaining present behavior through past experiences \citep{vezhnevets2023generative}.
-Its structure follows the same two-stage generation process described in section \ref{initial_persona_generators}, aiming to generate a diverse population of personas within the context provided, serving as a simple prompting baseline.
-Finally, the name-only baseline provides the LLM with only a persona’s name and no additional description, relying on the model’s internal priors to infer an appropriate behavioral profile.
-This baseline approximates how the underlying LLM behaves when minimally conditioned.

-All baselines are evaluated using the same Concordia simulation setup and act according to the logic of appropriateness \citep{march2011logic, leibo2024theory} articulated in \ref{simulations}.
-Example persona descriptions produced by each baseline are shown in Appendix~\ref{baseline_example}.

-Figure~\ref{main_figure} shows the results of running AlphaEvolve \citep{novikov2025alphaevolve} on our pipeline.
-Each point corresponds to an evolved Persona Generator $\phi$, evaluated by generating $N=25$ personas for each of the 40 questionnaires drawn from the combined training and validation sets.
-Each persona answers 10 questionnaire items, resulting in 1,000 personas and 10,000 responses per data point.

-The scatter plot shows the performance of all discovered generators, while the solid line tracks the best-performing solutions over time.
+Figure~\ref{fig:train_performance} shows the results of running AlphaEvolve \citep{novikov2025alphaevolve} on our pipeline.
+Each point corresponds to an evolved Persona Generator $\phi$, evaluated by generating $N=25$ personas for each of the 40 training/validation questionnaires (1,000 evaluated personas per data point).
+The solid line tracks the best-performing solutions over time.
 A generator is marked as a new best whenever it achieves a record score on any of the six diversity metrics.
 As evolution progresses, AlphaEvolve consistently discovers increasingly effective Persona Generators, leading to substantial improvements in population diversity.

-Across all metrics, the evolved generators outperform the Nemotron Personas baseline, the Concordia formative memory generator, and the name-only baseline by large margins.
-In particular, we observe steady increases in both convex hull volume and coverage, indicating improved support coverage of the response space.
-With the exception of the minimum pairwise distance, which exhibits higher variance, all other metrics show smooth and consistent improvements over evolutionary time.
+Across all metrics, the evolved generators outperform all the baselines by large margins (Table \ref{tab:diversity_results}).
+The optimized generators also generalize well to held-out test questionnaires (Figure~\ref{fig:test_performance}).
+Notably, the evolved code significantly outperforms the \textit{Diversity Prompting} baseline, demonstrating that iterative evolutionary search over the program's control flow yields structural diversity strategies that zero-shot prompt engineering by a frontier model cannot achieve.
 Additional metric plots are provided in Appendix~\ref{results_diversity_metrics}.

-Finally, the optimized generators also generalize well to held-out test questionnaires, shown by the dotted curves in Figure~\ref{main_figure}.
-Although questionnaires were randomly split, the test set turned out to be slightly easier to cover than the training and validation sets, resulting in higher absolute scores while preserving similar relative performance trends.